Alfresco/docs-alfresco/content-accelerator/latest/configure/integrations-and-addons.md

 You will need to import the SSL certificate into the truststore of the Java that is running OpenContent.

-1. Get your SSL certificate
+1. Get your SSL certificate.
     * The is the same certificate you have pointed your Collaboration Server at in the collaborationConfig.js file

-2. Find the Java home for the Java which is running OpenContent
+2. Find the Java home for the Java which is running OpenContent.

-3. Find the truststore for this Java
+3. Find the truststore for this Java.
     * If this is a JDK the default should be at `{JAVA_HOME}/jre/lib/security/cacerts`, if it is a JRE the default should be at `{JAVA_HOME}/lib/security/cacerts`

-4. Import the certficate into the truststore using the java keytool command line tool
+4. Import the certficate into the truststore using the java keytool command line tool.

     * `{JAVA_HOME}/bin/keytool -import -trustcacerts -alias collaborationServerCertificate -file {THE_CERTIFICATE}.cer -keystore {TRUSTSTORE_LOCATION}`
     * The default password for the truststore should be `changeit`